Anxiety: When our breathing overreacts in an unbalanced way.

-Breathing can drive your nervous system in two very different ways: as if you were a five-year-old child at the wheel of a fast-moving bus in rush hour traffic, or as if your were a veteran Formula 1 driver cruising in control at 200 miles per hour.
-Most of us fall someplace in between
+Breathing can drive your nervous system in two very different ways: as if you were a five-year-old child at the wheel of a fast-moving bus in rush hour traffic or as if you were a veteran Formula 1 driver cruising in control at 200 miles per hour.
+Most of us fall someplace in between.

-One's belief system can make anxiety more or less; a bit like voodoo in that that we convince ourselves that it's not so bad or it's terrible and our body and breathing suffer the consequences.
+One's belief system can make anxiety more or less; a bit like voodoo in that we convince ourselves that it's not so bad or it's terrible, and our body and breathing suffer the consequences.
 There is an Anxiety Sensitivity Index ASI.
 Google it.

 Taking Control & Restoring Calm With Breathing